20 Best Things to Do in Nerja (A Local’s Guide)

 1. Go to Nerja Caves

 Nerja Caves are one of the most popular attractions in Costa del Sol.
-They are located in Maro, a district of Nerja, at the top of the town, so the best way to get there is by bus or car.ย
+They are located in Maro, a district of Nerja, at the top of the town, so the best way to get there is by bus or car.

 Apparently, the caves were discovered in 1959 by a group of young people who were walking at night searching for bats.
 However, they had no idea what they had found.

-Nowadays, Nerja Caves is considered one of the best in Spain!
+Nowadays, Nerja Caves are considered one of the best in Spain!
 Youโll be amazed by rock formations, including the largest stalactite in the world, and over 500 paintings that date from the Upper Palaeolithic.

-Inside, there are three different galleries, but only the public gallery is open to tourists.ย
+Inside, there are three different galleries, but only the public gallery is open to tourists.

 As you can imagine, they get very busy during the summer months, so booking your ticket in advance will save you queuing (just remember to select your time slot).
 Also, the best time to go is as they open the doors at 9:30 am.